tbutz12/DockerMicroServiceGUI/README.md

 ## Configure Environment Variables

-To started, set the environment variable.
+To get started, set the environment variable.
 The file `.env` at the base of the project folder will need changed to your environment. **THIS MUST BE DONE TO SEE THE GUI**

 ```
-  For example: DISPLAY=127.0.0.0.1
+  For example: DISPLAY=127.0.0.1:0.0
                DISPLAY={YourDisplayEnvironment}
 ```
 **Ensure you have some type of server running to execute the graphics, such as Xming or XLaunch if you are on Windows or Mac OSX**

-To test that this was set correctly, you can run:
+To test that this was set correctly, run this command and check for a variable called DISPLAY and make sure it is set to what you set it to above:
 ```
   docker-compose config
 ```